Andrew Benintendi Player Props: White Sox vs. Guardians

 Andrew Benintendi At The Plate

-- Among the qualifying batters, he ranks 27th in batting average, while his on-base percentage ranks 43rd and he is 126th in slugging.
+- Benintendi has an OPS of .721, fueled by an OBP of .350 to go with a slugging percentage of .370.
+All three of those stats are best among Chicago hitters this season.

-- He has gone deep in two of 93 games played this year, and in 0.5% of his plate appearances.
+- Among qualified hitters in MLB play, he ranks 20th in batting average, 39th in on-base percentage, and 126th in slugging.

-- In 24.7% of his games this year, Benintendi has driven in at least one run.
-In five of those games (5.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- He has hit a long ball in two of 94 games played this year, and in 0.5% of his plate appearances.

-- In 40 of 93 games this year, he has scored, and seven of those games included multiple runs.
+- Benintendi has driven in a run in 23 games this season (24.5%), including five games with more than one RBI (5.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.